What a delight the Pigeon Mountain hike near Canmore turned out to be. Once you…

 This easy snowshoe outing exceeded expectations.
-Along its 4.7 kilometre one way length (if you go to the very end) you only gain about 100 metres, all very gradually.
+Along its 4.7 km one way length (if you go to the very end) you only gain about 100 m, all very gradually.

 The trail up the creek weaves from one bank to another.
 You have to cross a few snow-bridges but the water level in January at least was low – should you break through.
 Along the way you’re treated to the sight of several pretty waterfalls.
 The first one is Chantilly Falls, reportedly a popular beginner falls for ice-climbing.

 You can’t miss 110 m high Moonlight Falls.
 We saw ice-climbers on it from a distance – but they ducked out of sight behind a bench or icefall when I went for the photo.

 We continued for about a kilometre past the turnoff to the very end of the trail.
 The last bit was interesting as the rock walls started closing in.